Plymouth Center Historic District: Description and history

 The area that is now Plymouth was originally part of Waterbury, and was first set off as a separate church parish in the 1740s.
 Plymouth, then including Thomaston, was incorporated in 1795.
-Its first town center was located at the junction of the east-west Main Street (now United States Route 6) and North and South Streets, with the first meetinghouse at the southeast corner, and the town common at the northwest corner.
+Its first town center was located at the Junction of the East-West Main Street (now U.S. Route 6) and North and South Streets, with the first meetinghouse at the southeast corner, and the town common at the northwest corner.
 The village thrived in the 19th century with a number small industries.
 The town suffered an economic blow when Thomaston was separated from it in 1875, and its civic focus was generally transferred to the Terryville industrial area in eastern Plymouth.

 The historic district extends mainly east-west along Main Street, roughly between Carter Road in the west and Maple Street in the east.
 It also extends north along North Street beyond Plymouth Park (the original town common), and south along South Street and Maple Street for shorter distances.
 Plymouth Park is the focus of the village's religious and civic buildings, including the 1838 Greek Revival Congregational Church and the stone Gothic former St. Peter's Episcopal Church (built 1915, now owned by a Baptist congregation).
 The most common architectural style found in the district is the Greek Revival, which is represented both in fine houses, and in more vernacular forms found in worker housing on Maple Street.